-Last Updated: April 21, 2021
+Last Updated: April 20, 2023

-Tocilizumab is a recombinant humanized anti–IL-6 receptor monoclonal antibody that is approved by the FDA for use in patients with rheumatologic disorders and cytokine release syndrome (CRS) induced by chimeric antigen receptor T cell (CAR T-cell) therapy.
-Tocilizumab can be dosed for IV or subcutaneous (SQ) injection.
-The IV formulation should be used to treat CRS.8
+Tocilizumab is a recombinant humanized anti–IL-6 receptor mAb approved by the FDA for use in certain hospitalized adults with COVID-19.5 It is also approved for use in patients with rheumatologic disorders and in patients with cytokine release syndrome induced by chimeric antigen receptor T cell therapy.
+Tocilizumab can be administered as an IV infusion or a SUBQ injection.
+Only the IV formulation of tocilizumab should be used for the treatment of COVID-19.

 Clinical Data for COVID-19

 Clinical data on the use of tocilizumab for the treatment of COVID-19, including data from several randomized trials and large observational studies, are summarized in Table 5c.

 Two large randomized controlled trials, REMAP-CAP and RECOVERY, evaluated the use of tocilizumab in combination with standard-of-care corticosteroids.7,8 Both studies reported a statistically significant survival benefit from the use of tocilizumab in certain patients, including in patients who exhibited rapid respiratory decompensation associated with an inflammatory response.

 REMAP-CAP enrolled critically ill patients who were within 24 hours of receiving respiratory support in an intensive care unit.7 At baseline, 29% of these patients were receiving HFNC oxygen, 42% were receiving NIV, and 29% were receiving mechanical ventilation.
 The patients were randomized to receive open-label tocilizumab or usual care.
 In-hospital mortality was 28% in the tocilizumab arm and 36% in the usual care arm.
 A follow-up analysis confirmed these findings.12 At 180 days, mortality was 36% in the tocilizumab arm and 40% in the usual care arm.